Paymo Logo

 This goal usually breaks down into three activities:

-• Risk and issue management – involves spotting early on and minimizing potential risks that might delay the project completion.
+• Risk and issue management – involves spotting early on and minimizing potential risks that might delay the project’s completion.

-• Planning and resource scheduling – the planning part refers to adding up tasks with a start and end date, assigning the necessary employees to them, setting up the initial time budgets, and preparing the project timeline through specific project management methodologies and tools, like the Gantt Chart.
-On the other hand, the resource scheduling part has to do with the daily management of task lists, materials, infrastructure, reports, and people to provide the project team with everything they need.
+• Planning and resource scheduling – the planning part refers to assigning tasks with a start and end date, assigning the necessary employees, setting up the initial time budgets, and preparing the project timeline through specific project management methodologies and tools, like the Gantt Chart.
+On the other hand, the resource scheduling part involves daily managing task lists, materials, infrastructure, reports, and people to provide the project team with everything they need.

 The project manager might also gather the user requirements but have little to say in defining and prioritizing them, thus aiding the product manager in writing the user stories.
 This reassures them that instructions are as straightforward as possible for the team so they can easily stick with them.